 No. 10 Tennessee rides balanced scoring, beats Vanderbilt

-KNOXVILLE, Tenn.
-(AP) -- Keon Johnson scored 10 of his 16 points in the second half, leading No. 10 Tennessee to a 81-61 victory over Vanderbilt on Saturday night.
+Bailey wasn’t taking his success in No. 10 Tennessee’s 81-61 win over Vanderbilt for granted.

+Bailey connected on three consecutive 3-pointers midway through the second half, igniting a rally that turned a tight game into a rout.
+The Volunteers (10-1, 4-1 SEC) beat the Commodores (4-6, 0-4) for the seventh straight time in the cross-state rivalry.

-Johnson was one of three double-digit scorers for the Volunteers (10-1, 3-1 SEC).
-John Fulkerson had 15 points, and Victor Bailey scored 11.
+Keon Johnson scored 10 of his 16 points in the second half to lead Tennessee.
+John Fulkerson scored 15 points, Bailey had 11 and Jaden Springer scored 10.

-Down 10 points at halftime, Vanderbilt clawed back into the game early in the second half.
-Pippen had seven points and D.J.
-Harvey scored six as the Commodores closed within four points at 41-37.

-Then, Baily took over.
-He connected on three straight 3-pointers and Tennessee's lead was back to double figures at 50-39.
+“They hit four 3s (Springer also had one) in a row,” Vanderbilt coach Jerry Stackhouse said.
+“That broke up the game.
+It was an uphill battle from there.”

+A four-point Tennessee lead turned into a 17-point advantage with that flurry of long shots.

+“Each game-in and game-out I’m getting more comfortable,” said Johnson, a freshman.
+“Whether it be more aggressive with my defense or on the offensive end.”

-Tennessee went five mintues in the first half without a basket, yet still led by 10 points, 34-24, at the break.
+Tennessee went five minutes in the first half without a basket, yet still led by 10 points, 34-24, at the break.

 Fulkerson had 10 points at intermission and Josiah-Jordan James seven.